zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ###### Returns

-`Object` with the next set of fields:

-`initialMarginAmount` the initial margin percentage set on the loan order

-`maintenanceMarginAmount` the maintenance margin percentage set on the loan order

-`currentMarginAmount` the current margin percentage, representing the health of the loan (i.e., 54350000000000000000 == 54.35%)
+`Promise` for `IMarginLevel` which represents current state of margin of the loan order

 ________________________________________________________________________________